VBog/Bg-forReaders/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Convert post content to most popular formats for readers and displays a form for download.
+Convert post content to most popular e-book formats for readers and displays a form for download.

 == Description ==
-The plugin convert content of your blog posts and pages to most popular formats for readers - pdf, ePub, mobi and fb2, using php-librasries:
+The plugin convert content of your blog posts and pages to most popular e-book formats for readers - pdf, ePub, mobi and fb2, using php-librasries:

 * [mPDF](https://github.com/mpdf/mpdf);
 * [PHPePub](https://github.com/Grandt/PHPePub);
 * [MOBIClass](https://github.com/rksonindia/MOBIClass);
 * [bgFB2](https://github.com/VBog/bgFB2).

-Plugin displays a icons form for download converted files beforeand/or after content on your blog pages.
+Plugin displays a icons form for download converted files before and/or after content on your blog pages.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/bg-forreaders` directory, or install the plugin through the WordPress plugins screen directly.